The Vermont Statutes Online

 - Subchapter 013: HYDE PARK ELECTRIC UTILITY

-(a) There shall be a Village of Hyde Park electric utility which shall serve the area so designated by the Vermont Public Service Board.
+(a) There shall be a Village of Hyde Park electric utility, which shall serve the area so designated by the Vermont Public Utility Commission.

 (b) The Electric Utility Commission shall be composed of the five trustees of the Village of Hyde Park.